Chart Color Schemes

 Coonamble faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
 Multiple health conditions affect both younger and older age groups.

-Private health cover is relatively low at approximately 50% of the total population (~1,409 people), compared to the national average of 55.7%.
-The most prevalent medical conditions are asthma (11.4%) and arthritis (9.2%).
-60.0% of residents report no medical ailments, lower than the Regional NSW average of 63.3%.
+Private health cover is relatively low at approximately 50% of the total population (~1,393 people), compared to the national average of 55.7%.
+The most common medical conditions are asthma (11.4%) and arthritis (9.2%).
+60.0% of residents report no medical ailments, compared to 63.3% in Regional NSW.
 Working-age population health is notably challenging due to high chronic condition rates.
-As of a specific date, 19.1% of residents are aged 65 and over (534 people), lower than the Regional NSW average of 23.4%.
-Senior health outcomes present challenges, aligning with national rankings for the general population.
+The area has 19.1% of residents aged 65 and over (528 people), lower than the 23.4% in Regional NSW.
+Senior health outcomes align with national rankings, mirroring general population trends.

 Frequently Asked Questions - Health